 On March 21, 2023 we announced the topline results from a Week 24 interim analysis of 160 subjects in our 48-week MOMENTUM Phase 2 obesity trial of pemvidutide.
-The MOMENTUM Phase 2 obesity trial is being conducted at 30 sites across the U.S., designed to enroll approximately 320 subjects with subjects randomized 1:1:1:1 to 1.2 mg, 1.8 mg, 2.4 mg pemvidutide or placebo administered weekly for 48 weeks in conjunction with diet and exercise.
-A pre-specified interim analysis was conducted after 160 subjects completed 24 weeks of treatment.
+The MOMENTUM Phase 2 obesity trial is being conducted at 30 sites across the U.S. and enrolled 391 subjects with subjects randomized 1:1:1:1 to 1.2 mg, 1.8 mg, 2.4 mg pemvidutide or placebo administered weekly for 48 weeks in conjunction with diet and exercise.
+A pre-specified interim analysis was conducted after the first 160 subjects received up to 24 weeks of treatment.

 At Week 24, subjects receiving pemvidutide achieved mean weight losses of 7.3%, 9.4% and 10.7% at the 1.2 mg, 1.8 mg, and 2.4 mg doses, respectively, with the placebo group experiencing a mean weight loss of 1.0% (efficacy estimand using a mixed model of repeated measures ("MMRM") analysis).
-Approximately 50% of subjects achieved 10% or more weight loss and approximately 20% of subjects achieved 15% or more weight loss at Week 24 at the 1.8 mg and 2.4 mg doses, respectively.
-Robust reductions in waist circumference (a measure of visceral fat) and serum lipids were also observed, and clinically meaningful reductions in blood pressure were achieved without significant increases in heart rate.
+Approximately 50% of subjects achieved 10% or more weight loss and approximately 20% of subjects achieved 15% or more weight loss at Week 24 at the 1.8 mg and 2.4 mg doses.
+Robust reductions in waist circumference (a measure of visceral fat) and serum lipids were also observed, and clinically meaningful reductions in blood pressure were achieved without clinically significant increases in heart rate.